zruncho3d/DuelingZero/README.md

 ### Why a Dual Gantry printer?

-In general, a second toolhead adds enormous flexibility - to support multiple colors, multiple materials, multiple nozzle sizes, and even multi-part printing.
+In general, a second hotend adds enormous flexibility - to support two colors, two materials (typically support + main), and two nozzle sizes, in one print, with no color-bleed issues, cross-contamination, or wasteful purging.
 Sounds good, right!

-The typical way to add a second toolhead is to add it to the X rail, called IDEX (Independent Dual Extrusion).
+Well, that second hotend, if mounted on a single toolhead, can get in the way of print quality, as it drools filament when not in use - and the toolhead is now custom. :frowning:

+So along comes IDEX, short for Independent Dual Extrusion, which adds a second, independent toolhead on a shared axis (typically the X axis).
+Sounds better, right?

+No drool, plus something cooler: one printer can now print two identical parts simultaneously, in mirror or duplicate modes. :muscle:

-Open-source IDEX designs include Zruncho’s [Double Dragon](https://github.com/zruncho3d/double-dragon), Eddie’s [Tridex](https://github.com/FrankenVoron/Tridex/), Ankurv’s IDEX Switchwire) and the [Muldex](https://github.com/3dprintingworld/MULDEX).
-There's no shortage of commercial examples, too: [Sovol SV04](https://sovol3d.com/products/sv04), [FlashForge Creator Pro](https://www.flashforge.com/product-detail/flashforge-creator-pro-2-3d-printer), [BCN Sigma](https://www.bcn3d.com/bcn3d-sigma-d25/), [Jadelabo J1](https://www.jadelabo.com/), and many more.
+Open-source IDEX designs include [Voron](https://vorondesign.com/)-derived ones, like [Zruncho](https://github.com/zruncho3d)’s [Double Dragon](https://github.com/zruncho3d/double-dragon), [Eddietheengineer](https://www.youtube.com/eddietheengineer)'s [Tridex](https://github.com/FrankenVoron/Tridex/), and [Ankurv](https://github.com/ankurv2k6)’s [IDEX Switchwire](https://github.com/ankurv2k6/voron_idex_switchwire)).
+There's also the [Muldex](https://github.com/3dprintingworld/MULDEX), and there's no shortage of commercial examples, too: [Sovol SV04](https://sovol3d.com/products/sv04), [FlashForge Creator Pro](https://www.flashforge.com/product-detail/flashforge-creator-pro-2-3d-printer), [BCN Sigma](https://www.bcn3d.com/bcn3d-sigma-d25/), [Jadelabo J1](https://www.jadelabo.com/), and many more.

-But that second toolhead comes at a cost: moving mass, which has real effects on print speed (max accel) and quality (typically, ringing artifacts).
+But that second toolhead comes at a cost: moving mass, which has effects on print speed (max accel) and quality (typically, ringing artifacts).  :neutral_face:

 > Simplify, then add lightness - [famous quote from Colin Chapman at Lotus](http://www.lotuscars.com.tr/about-us/lotus-philosophy/index-31332.html#:~:text=At%20the%20root%20of%20our,was%20another%20of%20Chapman's%20premises.)